 Juniors or seniors who switch from a major that does not require a second language to a major that does may request an exemption from the language requirement of their new program if completion of the requirement would prevent them from completing their Liberal Learning and major requirements in a timely fashion (exemptions will not be granted to allow students to complete second majors, minors, or certificates).
 These exemptions will be handled on a case-by-case basis through collaboration between the student’s Assistant Dean and the chair of the Department of World Languages & Cultures.

 Students with a documented disability for learning second languages are permitted to substitute other courses for this requirement.
-Such a disability can be documented through: 1) evaluation by TCNJ’s Disability Support Services or 2) recommendation by TCNJ language instructors based on assessment of a student’s prior performances in that instructor’s language course(s).
+Such a disability can be documented through: 1) evaluation by TCNJ’s Accessibility Resource Center or 2) recommendation by TCNJ language instructors based on assessment of a student’s prior performances in that instructor’s language course(s).
 When instructors of language courses identify a student with an apparent disability, they will communicate to the chair of the Department of World Languages & Cultures the observations and evidence that indicate the disability, and the chair will make the determination whether accommodation is warranted.

 Accommodation for language disabilities will involve substitution of courses that adhere to the guidelines of the American Council on the Teaching of Foreign Languages.
 Under these guidelines, language courses meet five criteria: Communication, Cultures, Connections, Comparisons, and Communities.
 A documented language disability indicates difficulty with Communication, but students with language disabilities should be able to master the remaining four C’s.
 Therefore, courses to be substituted for the language requirement must fulfill these criteria.
 For this reason, computer language courses will not be accepted as substitutes for language courses.